Journeying in the Desert: Abraham and Sarah:

 When the activities began we had a complete bottleneck in the nave crossing...

 I had spent some time the previous day experimenting with where to put everything but realised afterwards I could have spaced the activities much better around the church.
-The prayer stations at the back of the church were not visited, briefly at the beginning.
+The prayer stations at the back of the church were not visited, except briefly at the beginning.

 I had included some "wondering questions" on the boards I had prepared for each activity.
 I think I half hoped those leading each craft might ask "I wonder which part of the story you thought was the most important?" or "I wonder if there is anything we can leave out and still have all the story we need?"